vn-tools/arc_unpacker/README.md

 `mbl`           | Ivory / MBL       | <ul><li>Wanko to Kurasou
 `exe`           | Windows / PE/EXE  | Generic `.exe` embedded resources

+Requirements (this is subject to change - see #5):

+1. `ruby` interpreter (tested on 2.0.0p598)
+2. `rmagick` gem
+3. `gcc`.

+Before running the script, please run `sh build.sh` to build native extensions.
+Otherwise, some formats might not work correctly.

 Usage:

 1. Choose the correct --fmt parameter to decrypt the files properly.